 Step 2: Copy a QuickBooks Online Advanced company

 Let's create a copy of Company A. We'll create a blank company called Company Z, then overwrite it to make the copy.

 - If you haven't already, create Company Z. Company Z should be empty.
 Give Company Z a unique name so it's easy to tell apart.
 Sign out when you're done.

 - Go to Settings ⚙, then select Back up company.

 - Select Copy from the menu.
 Then select New Copy.

 - In the Copy from dropdown, select Company A. This is the company you're copying.

-- In the As-of field, select the time and date you want to start the copy from.
+- In the As-of field, select the date and time of the backup you want to restore.

 - In the Copy to dropdown, select Company Z. This is the company we're overwriting and copying too.

 - When you're ready, select Create copy.
 Then select Copy to confirm you want to overwrite Company Z with a copy of Company A.